An introduction to the categorical p-adic Langlands program: Taylor--Wiles patching as a motivation for categorical p -adic local Langlands

-In a series of papers \cite{MR3623233}, \cite{MR3660309} and \cite{MR4028517} it was shown that the patching construction can not only be used to prove results about automorphic forms and Galois representations (for example, to prove the existence of an automorphic form whose associated Galois representations has prescribed local properties), but it can also be used to prove results about overconvergent $p$-adic automorphic forms and their associated Galois representations.
+In a series of papers \cite{MR3623233}, \cite{MR3660309} and \cite{MR4028517} it was shown that the patching construction can be used not only to prove results about automorphic forms and Galois representations (for example, to prove the existence of an automorphic form whose associated Galois representations has prescribed local properties), but also to prove results about overconvergent $p$-adic automorphic forms and their associated Galois representations.

 A key observation in the theory of overconvergent $p$-adic automorphic forms is that the Hecke eigenvalues of overconvergent $p$-adic automorphic eigenforms nicely vary in families and form a so-called eigenvariety $Y$.
-The $p$-adic automorphic forms (of which the eigenvariety parametrizes the Hecke -eigenvalues) themselves form a coherent sheaf $\mathcal{M}$ on this eigenvariety.
-We refer to Section~\ref{sec:eigenvar} for more details.
+The $p$-adic automorphic forms (of which the eigenvariety parameterizes the Hecke eigenvalues) themselves form a coherent sheaf $\mathcal{M}$ on this eigenvariety.
+In particular we note that in the theory of eigenvarieties, spaces of (overconvergent finite slope) $p$-adic automorphic forms can be described as the (dual of) global sections of a coherent sheaf on a rigid analytic space, that is closely related to the generic fiber of a deformation space of Galois representations.